Most of us have worked at a company with a difficult employee—or several difficult employees. They’re not hard to spot.

-Identify the Problem
+1. Identify the Problem

 What specific actions or behaviors is the employee exhibiting that are problematic?
 Being specific can help you to clearly clarify the situation in terms of the business impact for the organization.

 Keep in mind that it also is important to be consistent in what you identify as problem behavior, focusing on the action and impact on the organization rather than personality traits.
 For instance: “When you are late you create more work for other employees,” rather than “You are unreliable.”

-Listen to Feedback and Ask Clarifying Questions
+2. Listen to Feedback and Ask Clarifying Questions

 Before rushing to judgment or deciding that you know exactly how to handle the situation, it’s important to seek—and carefully listen to—feedback.
-Feedback may come from the employee who is exhibiting difficult behavior, from other employees who are impacted by the behavior, by customers or others.
+Feedback may come from the employee who is exhibiting difficult behavior, from other employees who are impacted by the behavior, by customers, or others.

 It’s important to gain a wide range of perspectives on the issue to help determine to what extent the behavior is a problem and the impact the behavior is having.